balusena/kubernetes-for-devops/18-Kubernetes Jobs and CronJobs/Kubernetes Jobs and CronJobs.md

   selector:
     app: mongo
 ```
-### 12.Apply the changes in the local-cluster:
+### 12.Apply the changes in the local-cluster.
 ```
 ubuntu@balasenapathi:~$ kubectl apply -f headless-service.yaml
 service/mongo created
 ```
-### 13.To verify that the headless services are created in the local-cluster:
+### 13.To verify that the headless services are created in the local-cluster.
 ```
 ubuntu@balasenapathi:~$ kubectl get svc
 NAME         TYPE        CLUSTER-IP   EXTERNAL-IP   PORT(S)     AGE